peconicmonuments/peconicmonuments.github.io/services.md

 ## Pet Memorials

 Having a memorial made for your pet can be a special way to commemorate their life and valued companionship.
 If you are interested in a monument for your pet, we would love to work with you to design a memorial that best depicts your vision and honors their memory.

-Below are some cemeteries in which we frequently do work.
-Please know we would welcome the chance to speak with you about a pet memorial wherever the final resting place for your pet may be.

-- Bideawee (Wantagh)
-- Bideawee (Westhampton)
-- Regency Forest (Middle Island)